JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/compatibility.md

     Info Packages marked with ⌃ have new versions available and may be upgradable.
     ```

     In this particular case, we have Colors package in versions `0.12.11`.
-To add compatibility for a dependency, we can use `compat` command in the package manager REPL.
+To add compatibility for a dependency, we can use `compat` command in the Pkg REPL.
 To allow versions `0.12.*` and `0.13.*`, we can use the following command

     ```julia
     (ImageInspector) pkg> compat Colors "0.12, 0.13"